 Regrettably, nursing home abuse and neglect is becoming an epidemic in this country.
-What often takes place in these homes is reprehensible.
+What often takes place in these homes is reprehensible, with nursing homes placing profits over the care of their residents.

-Physical abuse commonly can be the most frequent type of elder abuse.
-However, seniors also suffer from emotional and sexual abuse, neglect, and financial exploitation.
+Physical abuse is one of the most common types of elder abuse.
+However, seniors also suffer from emotional abuse, sexual abuse, neglect, and financial exploitation.

 Some common signs of physical abuse among seniors are: